manjurhassan/stack-api/README.md

 Following are the allowed functionalities:

-push - push an item to the top of the stack
+push - push an item at the top of the stack.

-pop - remove and return the top element of the stack
+pop - remove and return the top element of the stack.

-peek - return the top element of the stack without removing it
+peek - return the top element of the stack without removing it.

-size - return the current size, i.e. the number of elements in the stack
+size - return the current size, i.e. the number of elements in the stack.

-isEmpty - check whether the stack is empty
+isEmpty - check whether the stack is empty.

-resize - resize the stack to  a new size while maintaining the stack order
+resize - resize the stack to  a new size while maintaining the stack order.

 Note - Stack starts with an initial capacity of **100** elements